MrDalo/frontend-testing-framework/README.md

 **Folder & File Structure**

-- When you want to do Interationalization testing in the unit tests level, you can create them as a part of unit test file and create separate `describe()` function for them or create new file called `<name-of-test>.i18n.test.ts` next to the `<name-of-component>.unit.test.ts` file.
+- When you want to do Interationalization testing in the unit tests level, you can create them as a part of unit test file and create separate `describe()` function for them or create new file called `<name-of-test>.i18n.test.tsxx` next to the `<name-of-component>.unit.test.tsx` file.

-- For E2E tests, store them in the `/tests/i18n-tests/` folder and name your file like `<name-of-test>.i18n.test.ts`.
+- For E2E tests, store them in the `/tests/i18n-tests/` folder and name your file like `<name-of-test>.i18n.cy.tsx`.

 **Key Considerations**